List of basic commands of unix

 df - Reports the disk space usage for the file system.

-ps - Displays information about all of the processes currently running on the system.
+ps - Displays information about all of the processes currently running on

 du - Disk usage